-The current Death Survey was launched in December 2016 to provide information about the breed both in summary and detailed form.
-The intention was to publish an ongoing information on this web site giving a variety of data about deaths in our breed.
-There is basic summary information about the dogs contributing to the survey plus with it’s obvious story to tell of the general state of the breed with summarised causes of death.
-There is a massive amount of information that can be gleaned from such a survey, not only causes of death but average ages and trends can be identified and give a solid substantiated scientific basis for further action or investigation.
+If we do not collect information we will never know if it has anything to tell us.
+There is a massive amount of information that can be gleaned from such a survey, not only causes of death but average ages and trends can be identified and give a solid substantiated basis for further action or investigation.
 Seeking information and accumulating and recording data is the ONLY way to establish facts about our breed.
-Without surveys everything we know, or think we know, is just anecdotal or gossip and cannot be acted upon.
+Without surveys everything we know, or think we know, is just anecdotal or gossip which should have no part in any meaningful process.
 It gives us evidence to take to experts, demonstrates that we are taking some responsibility for our breed by addressing breed health within the breed.
 Information from a Death Survey is so important to a breed as it can initiate all kinds of follow up actions, many would say that a Death Survey is an essential starting point for all health initiatives.
 Indeed there are countries where they realise the importance of this data and completion of Death records for every dog you lose is compulsory to stay in the club and you need to be in a club to function in the breed in such countries.

 A massive thank you if you have already contributed details of your dog (or dogs) to this list.
-Even with such a simple low level of detail being requested it is not always easy to be completely frank and honest and filling in the form could bring back painful memories so we really do appreciate every submission.
+Even with such a simple low level of detail being requested it is not always easy for everyone to be completely frank and honest and filling in the form could bring back painful memories so we really do appreciate every submission.

 I especially thank and appreciate those who have been very open about their dogs and especially those who have contributed more than the minimum details.
-Some people feel any negative news about their dogs very personally and it can take courage to be honest with bad news so please applaud and acknowledge these people rather than just criticising their dogs as some tend to do.
-I also thank those who have really embraced the initiative and researched all their owned and bred dogs that they can by checking with vets and puppy owners to obtain historic details.
+Some people feel any negative news about their dogs very personally and it can take courage to be honest with upsetting news so please applaud and acknowledge these people rather than just criticising their dogs as some tend to do.
+I also REALLY thank and appreciate those who have completely embraced the initiative and researched all their owned and bred dogs that they can by checking with vets and puppy owners to obtain historic details.
 There is a lot of historic information out there if only a few more people would take the trouble to find it out.

 Please complete a form for each Bernese you have lost, whether recently or back in time.
-You may have records of your own but feedback has been that vets are happy to give you details of your historic dogs, it is only a moments work for the receptionist to look at your records on the computer system and give you dates of birth and death as well as the cause of death recorded at your vets.
+You may have records of your own but feedback has been that vets are happy to give you details of your historic dogs, it is only a few moments work for the receptionist to look at your records on the computer system and give you dates of birth and death as well as the cause of death recorded at your vets.
 The information you can gain from a quick phone call to your vet can be of great assistance to this survey so please make the effort to do this and then complete the form either in hard copy or on line, both can be simply done via the links on this page.
 If you do not know the full details of your dog’s name or other information then partial details can be of value as we have access to full records and can often look up the bits we need from the incomplete data we receive.